-Overall, there was progress in the feed conversion ratio of all the treated flock.
-Still, those flock that consumed onions developed better.
+Overall, there was progress in the feed conversion ratio of all the treated flocks.
+Still, those flocks that consumed onions developed better.
 Both treatments of garlic and onions didn’t affect the carcass yield of the chickens.
 The study concludes that onion and garlic are beneficial to advance the productive performance of chickens.
 But more studies need to verify the proper amount of intake, age of subjects, and other favorable conditions to get the best results of onion effects on chickens.

-Another study in 2001 also confirms that hens consuming onions will lay eggs that will have a taste of such herb.
+Another study in 2001 also confirms that hens consuming onions will lay eggs that will have a taste of such herbs.
 The chickens’ eggs will also give out an onion-like smell and taste.
 Despite the different results of studies, onions are safe for chickens as long as you consume them in moderation.

-Another study in 2017 focused on the manure of the chickens fed on several crops, including onions.
-Also, on how that consumption affects the ability of their waste to sprout seeds.
+Another study in 2017 focused on the manure of chickens fed on several crops, including onions.
+Also on how that consumption affects the ability of their waste to sprout seeds.

 Benefits Of Onions On Chickens

-Onions Nutritional Fact is 84 percent water, 1.8 grams of protein, and 40 mg of Calcium.
-More so, onions also cover 60 mg of Phosphorus and are excellent antimicrobial.
+Onion’s Nutritional Fact is 89.1 percent water, 1.1 grams of protein, and 29 mg of Phosphorus.
+More so, onions also contain 146 mg of Potassium and are excellent antimicrobials.

 100 Onions Nutrition

 The antioxidants in onions are the ones responsible for the dropping of blood sugar and healthier chicken bones.
-All the nutrients in onions perform a vital role in keeping your poultry active, healthy, and productive.
+All the nutrients in onions play a vital role in keeping your poultry active, healthy, and productive.

 The carbs in onions provide energy, so your fowls remain energetic all day.
 At the same time, the fiber that contains fructans in onions is a source of fuel for the bacteria that helps digest food and make short-chain fatty acids.
 These fatty acids sustain colon health plus decrease inflammation.

 Vinegar is a good remedy for chickens becoming bloated which can cause death.
 But, if you don’t have vinegar, onions are also a perfect option to prevent cases of bloat in your chickens.

 There are also Vitamin C and Vitamin B6, among other vitamins you can find in onions.
 Folate and Potassium are in considerable amounts in onions.
 These minerals also benefit your chickens.